hobbydigital/akari/README.md

 The HD Akari reintroduces the traditional paradigm.
 It boots to a `bash` shell, in a `tmux` enhanced TTY, and provides APIs for rendering 2D and 3D graphics to the framebuffer.
 It also adds APIs for audio, user input and everything else you need to make videogames.
 The OS also includes libraries that greatly simplify developing advanced shells and console applications.

 We contend that the early home micros had the right idea, and that ever more powerful wizardry is the approach that actually offers the best of both worlds.
-Furthermore, the desktop paradigm only became popular because it is does not require basic computer literacy, which is arguably its greatest weakness.
+Furthermore, the desktop paradigm only became popular because it does not require basic computer literacy, which is arguably its greatest weakness.

 ## Project Status